fedorov-vk/elwiki_jsp/README.md

 The project is being assembled, pages are being viewed, links are working.
 The project can be run only from the IDE, the installer has not yet been implemented.

+Preparing the environment for the build - on the wiki page: [How to set up development environment](https://github.com/fedorov-vk/elwiki_jsp/wiki/How-to-set-up-development-environment)